Share on twitter

 180×188 cm (74 x 70 3/4 inches)

 Painted on a monumental scale, Toxic Mary, 2003, is a forceful, rousing work from the infamous street artist Bansky, whose identity, even after more than twenty years of guerrilla graffiti on walls around the world, remains anonymous.
-Toxic Mary, Banky’s reinterpretation of a Renaissance Madonna, is one of the artist’s most iconic motifs, first appearing in his clandestine exhibition Turf War, held in London’s Dalston neighbourhood in 2003.
+Toxic Mary, Banky’s reinterpretation of a Renaissance Madonna, is one of the artist’s most iconic motifs, first appearing in his clandestine exhibition Turf War, held in London’s Dalston neighborhood in 2003.
 In the present work, he has depicted the Virgin Mary cradling baby Jesus, here shown as a double image that has been mirrored across the canvas.
-Both Marys feed their babies from orange hazard bottles, and, in the sky above, a ring of stars hangs as airplanes roar below; set against a gleaming white, all connotations of virtue and purity traditionally associated with the colour have been purged from the canvas.
-The work not only satirises the seemingly unimpeachable relationship between mother and child, but also the role of religion more broadly, which, viewed through Bankys’s sardonic eye, is presented not as sheltering force, but as a social poison.
+Both Marys feed their babies from orange hazard bottles, and, in the sky above, a ring of stars hangs as airplanes roar below; set against a gleaming white, all connotations of virtue and purity traditionally associated with the color have been purged from the canvas.
+The work not only satirizes the seemingly unimpeachable relationship between mother and child, but also the role of religion more broadly, which, viewed through Bankys’s sardonic eye, is presented not as sheltering force, but as a social poison.
 If astral imagery has historically been use as a symbol of the heavens, in Banky’s rendering, the divine circle has been broken; the corona borealis of Toxic Mary conjures an unreliable and noxious presence.

 Toxic Mary